Home

 Easter is a tradition in itself, and through the years, people have given birth to their own traditions.
 Our

-family custom has been in practise for over a half a century.
+family custom has been in practice for over a half a century.
 Not long by most standards, but as our immediate

 family grew, our Easter tree has become a part of our yearly celebrations.

-Our mom, in a search of keeping small children occupied, started saving egg shells from the morning meal
+In a search of keeping small children occupied, our mom started saving egg shells from the morning meal

 shells where dried.
 Then carefully any dried material was removed from the inside.
 The tricky part was poking